Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Holland, J.H., 1992.
 Genetic algorithms.
 Scientific American, 267(1), pp.66-73.

 * Holland, J.H., 1992.
 Adaptation in natural and artificial systems: An introductory analysis with applications to biology, control, and artificial intelligence.
 MIT Press.

-(First Published: 1975)
+  * Holland, J.H., 1975.
+Adaptation in natural and artificial systems: An introductory analysis with applications to biology, control, and artificial intelligence.
+University of Michigan Press.

 * Goldberg, D.E. and Holland, J.H., 1988.
 Genetic algorithms and machine learning.
 Machine Learning, 3(2), pp.95-99.